 Who handles Code Enforcement violations?

-Code Enforcement, a section of the Community Development Department, have the primary duty to investigate and use the administrative, civil and/or criminal processes to resolve code enforcement violations.
+Code Enforcement, a section of the Community Development Department, has the primary duty to investigate and use the administrative, civil and/or criminal processes to resolve code enforcement violations.

 Code enforcement officers have the authority and powers needed to gain compliance with the laws.
 They may use whatever legal and administrative solutions allowed by local law or state law.
 Voluntary compliance is always the first choice.